 The supply, installation, maintenance and security of the meter station is the responsibility of the customer.
 Northpower will provide the metering and control equipment, unless alternative contractual arrangements are made in advance.
 Customers may provide their own check metering.
 However, the check meter must be clearly marked as ‘check meter only’.

 Where multiple phases are supplied, the customer load should be spread as evenly as is practical across the available phases.
 In multiple meter installations, it is preferred the controlled meter is positioned to the right or below the uncontrolled meters.
 Each meter should be labelled with the appropriate tariff code.
 Each meter station will be clearly labelled with the Installation Control Point (ICP) or premise number provided by Northpower.

 Combined meter stations in multi tenanted buildings must have each meter clearly labelled with the flat number or tenant area.
-Once the meter station is EGR (Electricity Governance Rule) certified, an EGR certification label is to be provided.
+Once the meter station is certified under the Electricity Industry Participation Code, a certification label is to be provided.
 Each installation must be able to be separately isolated at a point on the supply side of the meters.
 If a non metered supply is provided, a meter station will not be required.
 However, the installation must still be clearly labelled with the ICP or premise number.

 Positioning the meter station on a residential property

 All installations must be outside and positioned on the front of the building or structure facing the road or access way, or on the sides of the building immediately adjacent to the front.
 The meter station must be easily and directly accessible from the road or access way.
 There must be no fences, walls, obstructions, prickly plants, excessive vegetation, dangerous animals or other hazards that restrict access to the meter station.
 The meter enclosure shall be weather proof and secure from unauthorised entry and interference.